mfaruqi/Poker/README.md

 TO RUN THIS PROGRAM:

-Download the zip file and go into the directory this will be stored (i.e /User/Downloads) and then run the following commands in your terminal:
+Download the zip file and go into the directory this will be stored (e.g. /User/Downloads) and then run the following commands in your terminal:

 javac -cp .:json-20201115.jar *.java